AkerBP/deos-cognite-functions-template/README.md

 - For an overview of read/write accesses granted for different resources and projects, see `client.iam.token.inspect()`

 ## Deployment of Cognite Function and scheduling
 This section outlines the procedure for creating a Cognite function for CDF, deployment and scheduling using Cognite's Python SDK.
-The jupyter file `src/run_functions.ipynb` is devoted for this pupose, and contains the code snippets listed in this section.
+The jupyter file `src/run_functions.ipynb` is devoted for this pupose.
 Run the code cells consequtively to authenticate with CDF, and deploy and schedule Cognite Functions for given input data.
 The `src` folder is organized as follows.
 ```markdown
 ├── src